Faculty

 Research Interests

-- Dr. Aylward is an activist researcher, teacher educator, and curriculum designer with expertise in intercultural teacher development, community schooling, and inclusive education.
-She has researched , taught and consulted across Canada (living and working in 4 provinces and 2 territories) as well as internationally through collaborative projects with colleagues in Chile, Malawi, Tanzania, China, Dominica, and Guyana.
+- Dr. Aylward is an activist researcher, teacher educator, and curriculum designer with expertise in intercultural teacher development, community schooling, and equity and social justice education.
 Capacity building and reciprocity form the cornerstone of her research and professional practice.
-Dr. Aylward’s current research and curriculum development projects are focused on accessible learning technologies, rural youth and resilience and an historic examination of Inclusive Education in Nova Scotia through the creation of a documentary film, Open Educational Resource (OER) and publicly accessible digital archive connected to the Charter of Rights and Freedoms case of Luke Elwood.
+Dr. Aylward’s current research and curriculum development projects are focused on accessible learning, open educational resource creation and the study of how motivations and values connected to becoming an educator are associated with generative concern, commitment and action among pre-service teachers.

 Publications